monk-blade/kindle_gujarati_dictionary/README.md

 ##User Guide

-- Download **EN_GJ_Dictionary by Arpan Chavda.mobi** file from this repository.
-[Download Link](https://github.com/arpan-chavda/kindle_gujarati_dictionary/blob/master/EN_GJ_Dictionary%20by%20Arpan%20Chavda.mobi?raw=true)
+- Download **Gujarati Lexicon Dictionary.mobi** file from this repository.
+[Download Link](https://github.com/arpan-chavda/kindle_gujarati_dictionary/blob/master/Gujarati%20Lexicon%20Dictionary.mobi?raw=true)
-- Paste this **EN_GJ_Dictionary by Arpan Chavda.mobi** to Documents folder of your Kindle.
+- Paste this **Gujarati Lexicon Dictionary.mobi** to Documents folder of your Kindle.
-- Dictionary will show as **"guj_deduped_orig"** in Dictionary collection of your kindle.Set this as default dictionary through settings.Its done!!!
+- Dictionary will show as **"Gujarati Lexicon Dictionary"** in Dictionary collection of your kindle.Set this as default dictionary through settings.Its done!!!

 See my another **[Project](https://github.com/codejar-lab/oguj-dict-pkg/)** so you can use this dictionary in Linux and Android devices.